-Understanding the intricacies and getting used to a foreign country’s banking system can be daunting.
-Fortunately, banking in Australia is straightforward, especially when it concerns savings accounts.
-Every prominent bank in Australia provides savings accounts that you can open as an expat.
+Lots of banks in Australia provide savings accounts that you can open as an expat.
 Some financial institutions let you open these accounts online, even before you arrive in the country.
 Here are some options below.

 What is an expat or non-resident?